tracehubpm/reports-check-action/README.md

 The bug report lacks information about the impact of these typos on the software's functionality.
 For example, it would be helpful to know if the issue prevents compilation, causes runtime errors, or leads to unexpected behavior.
 Additionally, a severity label for the issue could be useful.
 ```

-We utilize pattern so-called `"Self Validation"` that aims to help a bit with [hallucinations](https://www.iguazio.com/glossary/llm-hallucination)
+We utilize pattern so-called [Self Validation](https://arxiv.org/abs/2212.09561)
+that aims to help a bit with [hallucinations](https://www.iguazio.com/glossary/llm-hallucination)
 and [stochasticity](https://en.wikipedia.org/wiki/Stochastic_parrot)
 as [this paper](https://arxiv.org/abs/2308.00245) suggests.
 After self validation proceeded, we pack it into [JSON](https://en.wikipedia.org/wiki/JSON)